Expert Care Β· Long-Lasting Leather Β· All Three Tiers Covered

 Storage

-Maintains the jacket's shoulder shape during storage.
-The width distributes weight evenly and prevents the leather from creasing at the shoulder seam.
+Maintains shoulder shape during storage.
+Distributes weight evenly and prevents creasing at the shoulder seam.

 Storage